deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 ------------------------------

-Up to this point in the discussion, you've done little more than what you've learned earlier in setting up a simulation with ``mrsimulator``.
+Up to this point in the discussion, you've done little more than what you've learned earlier in setting up a simulation with mrsimulator.
 Except now, you're ready to leverage the power of `LMFIT
 <https://lmfit.github.io/lmfit-py/>`_ to obtain the best-fit parameters.